 Fig. 2.
-A comparison chart between Xen, KVM, VirtualBox, and VMWare ESX

-Itanium-64 architectures for full virtualization (due to both hypervisors dependency on QEMU), and KVM also claims support for some recent PowerPC architectures.
-However, we concern ourselves only with x86-64 features and performance, as other architectures are out of the scope of this paper.
+A comparison chart between Xen, KVM, VirtualBox, and VMWare ESX concern ourselves only with x86-64 features and performance, as other architectures are out of the scope of this manuscript.
 Of the x86-64 platforms, KVM is the only hypervisor to require either Intel VT-X or AMD-V instruction sets in order to operate.
 VirtualBox and VMWare have internal mechanisms to provide full virtualization even without the virtualization instruction sets, and Xen can default back to para-virtualized guests.